PerrySquared/wave_nn/README.md

 ## Performance
-The difference in speed is obvious even on reasonably small datasets Plotting routes with Lee Algorithm for a dataset with 1000 elements took 40 seconds Plotting routes for the same dataset but with trained model only took 3 seconds It's more than 13 times faster
+<p> The difference in speed is obvious even on reasonably small datasets </p>
+<p> Plotting routes with Lee Algorithm for a dataset with 1000 elements took 40 seconds </p>
+<p> Plotting routes for the same dataset but with trained model only took 3 seconds </p>
+<p> It's more than 13 times faster </p>

 ## Setup and usage
 Requirements are listed under * [Technologies Used](#technologies-used)